yuzu-project/api-holiday/README.md

 $ sudo apt-get install sudo apt install libboost-all-dev openssl libzopfli-dev libssl-dev zlib1g-dev
 ```

-3. Run npm script to set-up local development environment.
-Say 'y' when asked to build dependencies (if you intend to edit this code):
+3. Run npm script to set-up local development environment:
 ```
 $ npm install
 ```
+If you intend to edit this code, say 'y' (without quotes) when asked to build dependencies.
+Otherwise, skip it by answering 'n'.

 ## Building it